State Taxes

 Learn more about Vermont State Employment Veterans Hiring Preference

-Vermont Veterans Employment Assistance: The Vermont Department of Labor has trained staff at their Job Centers to help Veterans find work.
-They help Veterans by identifying job training needs and funds for training.
+Vermont Veterans Employment Assistance: The Vermont Department of Labor has trained staff at their Job Centers to help Veterans find work, identifying job training needs and by providing funds for training.

 The Vermont Department of Labor also has Disabled Veterans Outreach Program Representatives who help disabled Veterans and Veterans with barriers to employment find suitable employment.
-For more information Veterans should contact their nearest Vermont Job Career Center.
+For more information Veterans should contact their nearest Vermont Job Center.

 Vermont Job Centers Directory